Chart Color Schemes

 Highton lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-The population of the Highton statistical area (Lv2) was estimated at 22,529 as of Nov 2025, based on ABS population updates and new addresses validated by AreaSearch.
-This figure reflects an increase of 1,793 people since the 2021 Census, which reported a population of 20,736.
-The change is inferred from the resident population of 22,435 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 255 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,978 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-The Highton (SA2)'s growth rate of 8.6% since the 2021 census exceeded that of the SA3 area (7.9%) and the non-metro area, marking it as a growth leader in the region.
-Population growth was primarily driven by overseas migration contributing approximately 52.0% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.
+As of Feb 2026, the population of the suburb of Highton is estimated to be around 22,541.
+This reflects an increase of 1,805 people since the 2021 Census, which reported a population of 20,736.
+The change is inferred from the resident population of 22,435 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 252 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,979 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Highton's growth rate of 8.7% since the 2021 census exceeded the Rest of Vic.
+(8.1%), marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration, contributing approximately 52.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Looking at population projections moving forward, the area is expected to increase by 6,906 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 28.9% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Looking at population projections moving forward, the suburb is expected to increase by 6,905 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 28.9% in total over the 17 years.

 Frequently Asked Questions - Population